Dev5ter/progressive_shields/README.md

 3: The Wind Waker can NEVER be in a location that HAS to be recevied in the day, or a mail letter that requires time to pass.

-4: Orca - Hit 500 Times (Misc) & Beedles Gold + Silver memberships letters (Expensive Purchases) can hold progressive items.
+4: Orca - Hit 500 Times (Misc) & Beedles Gold + Silver memberships letters (Expensive Purchases, Mail, & Misc) can hold progressive items.

 ### About